Yūichi Sugita: 2020: Twentieth Challenger final

 In January he started the year by reaching the final of the ATP Challenger Tour event in Nouméa, where he lost to J. J. Wolf.
 The following week, ranked No. 89, Sugita received an automatic entry into the Australian Open.
 He defeated Elliot Benchetrit in the first round, then lost to Andrey Rublev in the second.
-In his next tournament in Pune, he won against Viktor Troicki by retirement, before losing in the quarterfinals to Ricardas Berankis.
+In his next tournament in Pune, he won against Viktor Troicki by retirement, before losing in the quarterfinals to Ričardas Berankis.

 In September he lost in the first round of the U.S. Open to Ugo Humbert, and a few weeks later, ranked No. 94 in the world, lost in the first round of the French Open to Casper Ruud.

 2021: Second Olympics

 Sugita started the year ranked No. 102 in the world.
 In February he lost in the first round of the Australian Open to Bernard Tomic.
-In March, in a Challenger Tour event in Lugano, Switzerland, he won three rounds then lost in the semi-final to eventual champion Dominic Stephan Stricker.
+In March, in a Challenger Tour event in Lugano, Switzerland, he won three rounds and then lost in the semi-final to eventual champion Dominic Stephan Stricker.
 In June, ranked No. 110, he lost in the first round of Wimbledon to Richard Gasquet.
 In late August, ranked No. 131, he won twice before losing in the final qualifying round of the US Open.
-He received an entry into the main draw as a lucky loser, where he lost in the first round to eight seed Casper Ruud.
+He received an entry into the main draw as a lucky loser, where he lost in the first round to number eight seed Casper Ruud.

-2022
+2022: Out of top 1000

 In May, ranked No. 265, Sugita lost in the first qualifying round of the 2022 French Open against Camilo Ugo Carabelli.
 On 26 September 2022, his ranking had fallen to No. 1090.

-2023
+2023: Retirement

 In January, ranked No. 913, he reached the second round of qualifying at the 2023 Australian Open using a protected ranking.
+In July, Sugita announced his retirement from professional tennis.